BandWitch Reference manual

 The discrepancy is defined as the largest distance between a band in one pattern and the closest band in the other pattern.

-A list of bands (integers) to be compared with the current bands
+• other_bands (list of int) – A list of bands (integers) to be compared with the current bands.

-Tolerance, as a ratio of the full ladder span.
-If =0.1, then the discrepancy will have a value of 1 when a band’s nearest correspondent in the other pattern is more that 10% of the ladder span apart.
+• relative_tolerance (float) – Tolerance, as a ratio of the full ladder span.
+If =0.1, then the discrepancy will have a value of 1 when a band’s nearest correspondent in the other pattern is more than 10% of the ladder span apart.

-Discrepancies involving at least one band above this minimal band size will be ignored.
-By default, it will be set to the smallest band size in the ladder.
+• max_band_cutoff (int, optional) – Discrepancies involving at least one band above this minimum band size will be ignored.
+By default, it will be set to the largest band size in the ladder.

 to_bandwagon_bandpattern(background_color=None, label='auto')[source]